Bridging the Divide: Research Survey | Inclusive Leadership Lab

 A national mixed-methods research survey examining the professional relationship between special education directors and general education leaders across U.S. public school districts.

-Study Overview Mixed Methods
+Study Overview: Mixed Methods

-Research questions addressed
+5 Research questions

-Public school districts nationwide
+U.S. Public school districts

 Why this relationship determines everything